 On a Clear Day by Alex Meurice.

 the same time you will realize your full response to this work.* If the meaning of abstraction lies beyond words, here we can only write circumstantially, of abstraction’s materials, processes, influences and origins.
-From Centre would
+From Centre would not have been

-not have been possible without the recent success of Saturation Point, the online editorial and curatorial * Agnes Martin, ‘Comment About the Prints: On A Clear Day’, 19 October, 1975.
+possible without the recent success of Saturation Point, the online editorial and curatorial * Agnes Martin, ‘Comment About the Prints: On A Clear Day’, 19 October, 1975.
 6 7 project founded by Hanz Hancock and Patrick Morrissey in 2011, in bringing

 together the principal reductive, geometric and systems artists working in the UK today.
-As a result, the exhibition includes artists born in every decade from the 1930s to the 1980s, a number of whom are linked through pedagogy, matrimony
+As a result, the exhibition includes artists born in every decade from the 1930s to the 1980s, a number of whom are linked through pedagogy, matrimony and friendship.

 Notably, Tess Jaray counts Richard Plank, Nathan Cohen and Rana Begum among her students during her thirty years at the Slade, and Peter Lowe mentored Patrick Morrissey and Steve Sproates at Goldsmiths.
 A student of the late Kenneth Martin himself, Peter Lowe

 belonged to the Systems Group, whose influence is seen in many of the works exhibited here, and whose principal members included Malcolm Hughes, Jeffrey Steele, Michael Kidner and Jean Spencer.
-The Systems Group artists sought to abandon
+The Systems Group artists sought to abandon the utopianism of

-the utopianism of earlier constructivists, and built complex spatial compositions from simple geometrical elements by applying rules derived from mathematics.
-Mathematics is essentially an attempt to create order in a chaotic world, and the strict rational
+earlier constructivists, and built complex spatial compositions from simple geometrical elements by applying rules derived from mathematics.
+Mathematics is essentially an attempt to create order in a chaotic world, and the strict rational aesthetic of the

-aesthetic of the Systems Group thus provides a foundation for art to address deeper, less visible realities, patterns of the world and of the mind.
-In their essays published here, Nathan Cohen and Laura Davidson hint at multiple sources and contexts for contemporary
+Systems Group thus provides a foundation for art to address deeper, less visible realities, patterns of the world and of the mind.
+In their essays published here, Nathan Cohen and Laura Davidson hint at multiple sources and contexts for contemporary geometric

 mosaic, poetic, nostalgic or ironic.
 This plethora of attitudes, materials and processes avoids any narrative or imagistic content to locate meaning beyond verbal description.
-Agnes Martin’s advice, to ‘go with’ the innocence of
+Agnes Martin’s advice, to ‘go with’ the innocence of her prints,

 can help us to perceive how these works have aligned thought, feeling and imagination through abstraction.
 This exhibition would not have been possible without the generous time and help of numerous individuals, above all the artists exhibited.
+I especially

 would like to thank Patrick Morrissey, Hanz Hancock and Charley Peters from Saturation Point for proposing to collaborate on this exhibition and for their devotion to reductive art and artists.
 Thanks also to Emma Hill of Eagle Gallery, and to Domo Baal, who

 represent several of the artists exhibited.
-Thank you to Stephen Barrett for designing this publication, to Nathan Cohen and Laura Davidson for writing their essays on such short notice, to Damian Griffiths for photography and to Martin Church
+Thank you to Stephen Barrett for designing this publication, to Nathan Cohen and Laura Davidson for writing their essays on such short notice, to Damian Griffiths for photography and to Martin Church for his technical